padcom/mavlink-mappings-gen/README.md

 (You can get the `minimal.xml` file from [here](https://raw.githubusercontent.com/mavlink/mavlink/master/message_definitions/v1.0/minimal.xml))

 After you run the command the generator will read all the files you specified in the command line and generate source code for each module.
+If you have specified multiple files those will instead be written to their respective files.

 ### Getting a colored output